asnaylor/e2e-llm-workflows/README.md

 %autoreload 2
 ```

-We'll need a [Hugging Face token](https://huggingface.co/settings/tokens) to load base versions of LLMs, tokenizers, etc. And since we are using Llama models, we need to login and accept the terms and conditions [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
+We'll need a free [Hugging Face token](https://huggingface.co/settings/tokens) to load our base LLMs and tokenizers.
+And since we are using Llama models, we need to login and accept the terms and conditions [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).

 <b style="background-color: yellow;">&nbsp;🔄 REPLACE&nbsp;</b>: Place your unique HF token below.
 If you accidentally ran this code block before pasting your HF token, then click the `Restart` button up top to restart the notebook kernel.